Falcon 9 prototypes: F9R Dev1 flight tests

 The Falcon 9 Reusable Development Vehicle, or F9R Dev, was announced in October 2012.
 F9R Dev1 was initially named, since late 2012 until early 2014, as Grasshopper v1.1.
 In March 2013 Musk said that SpaceX hoped to reach hypersonic speed before the end of 2013.
 In March 2013, it was announced that the second Grasshopper-class suborbital flight vehicle would be constructed out of the Falcon 9 v1.1 first-stage tank that had been used for qualification testing in Texas at the SpaceX Rocket Development and Test Facility prior to March.

-In 2014 the FAA permit was increased to 10000 ft for the F9R Dev testing at McGregor, when the first Grasshopper was limited to an altitude of 2500 ft.
+In 2014, the FAA permit was increased to 10000 ft for the F9R Dev testing at McGregor, when the first Grasshopper was limited to an altitude of 2500 ft.

-The F9R Dev1 was built on the much longer Falcon 9 v1.1 first-stage tank, and with retractable landing legs.
+The F9R Dev1 was built on the much longer Falcon 9 v1.1 first stage tanks, and with retractable landing legs.

 SpaceX performed a short-duration ground test (static test) of F9R Dev1 on March 28, 2014, at their McGregor, Texas test site, and made their maiden test flight of the new vehicle, to an altitude of 250 m, on April 17, 2014.
-The F9R Dev1 vehicle's fifth flight on 22 August 2014 was also its final one.
-Anomalous sensor data from the vehicle during its ascent and subsequent deviation from nominal flight trajectory triggered the flight termination system, leading to the destruction of F9R-Dev1.
-No injuries or near-injuries were reported and an FAA representative was present during the test.
+The F9R Dev1 flew for the fifth and last time on August 22, 2014.
+During this flight, anomalous sensor data from the vehicle during its ascent caused the rocket to deviate from nominal flight trajectory, prompting its flight termination system to end the mission by neutralizing the vehicle.
+No injuries or near-injuries were reported following the breakup of F9R Dev1 and an FAA representative was present during the test.
 Video from the accident was released by CBS and multiple images from the accident were posted on social media.

 Falcon 9 post-mission landing tests

 In 2013, SpaceX moved to using their mainstream Falcon 9 vehicles for VTVL testing, in addition to their existing tests with flying test vehicles.
 In March 2013, SpaceX announced that, beginning with the first flight of the stretch version of the Falcon 9 launch vehicle—the sixth flight overall of Falcon 9 (then anticipated for summer 2013), every first stage would be instrumented and equipped as a controlled descent test vehicle.
-SpaceX attempted numerous over-water landings, both over the sea, resulting in soft landings into the water, and onto specialized Autonomous Spaceport Drone Ships: barges modified to be landing platforms.
+SpaceX attempted numerous over-water landings, both over the sea, resulting in soft landings into the water, and onto specialized Autonomous Spaceport Drone Ships, barges modified to be landing platforms.
 None were completely successful.

 SpaceX eventually succeeded in landing a production vertical-landing rocket on land in late 2015.
 The first attempt to land the first stage of the Falcon 9 on land, near its launch site, occurred on Falcon 9 Flight 20, on 21 December 2015.
 The landing was successful, and the first stage of the Falcon 9 Full Thrust vehicle was recovered.
 By May 27, 2016, SpaceX had successfully completed three first-stage landings on a drone ship at sea.